openopt/copt/README.rst

 - **Ø bullshit**.
 Here you will only find methods that work out of the box.
 You won't find yourself painfully tweaking hyperparameters to make the method converge.
 Pinkie swear.

-- **State of the art performance.**.
+- **State of the art performance**.
 We are constantly working on making the methods as fast as possible.

 License